mahmoudimus/ac/docs/public/developing/developing-locally.md

 installing and starting Atlassian applications.

 We recommend you start the host application using the SDK command shown here.
-Atlassian Connect is only present in Atlassian OnDemand and not yet included with Download distributions of our software.
+Atlassian Connect is only present in Atlassian OnDemand and not yet included with locally-hosted Server distributions of our software.
 Therefore certain components, including the Atlassian Connect Framework itself, are included here in the startup command.
 Without these components present, Connect add-ons cannot be installed.
-If you are not using the commands below, you must ensure all of the components listed in the `--bundled-plugins` argument are present in your Atlassian application.
+If you are not using the commands below, ensure all of the components listed in the `--bundled-plugins` argument are present in your Atlassian application.

-You can start JIRA or Confluence with Atlassian Connect as follows:
+You can start JIRA or Confluence Cloud with Atlassian Connect as follows:

-#### JIRA
+#### JIRA Cloud
 <pre><code data-lang="text">atlas-run-standalone --product jira --version 6.3-OD-07-013 --bundled-plugins com.atlassian.plugins:atlassian-connect-plugin:1.1.0-beta.4,com.atlassian.jwt:jwt-plugin:1.1.0,com.atlassian.bundles:json-schema-validator-atlassian-bundle:1.0.4,com.atlassian.upm:atlassian-universal-plugin-manager-plugin:2.16.5,com.atlassian.webhooks:atlassian-webhooks-plugin:1.0.5 --jvmargs -Datlassian.upm.on.demand=true</code></pre>

-#### Confluence
+#### Confluence Cloud
 <pre><code data-lang="text">atlas-run-standalone --product confluence --version 5.5-OD-27-012 --bundled-plugins com.atlassian.plugins:atlassian-connect-plugin:1.1.0-beta.4,com.atlassian.jwt:jwt-plugin:1.1.0,com.atlassian.bundles:json-schema-validator-atlassian-bundle:1.0.4,com.atlassian.upm:atlassian-universal-plugin-manager-plugin:2.16.5,com.atlassian.webhooks:atlassian-webhooks-plugin:1.0.5 --jvmargs -Datlassian.upm.on.demand=true</code></pre>

 Starting the applications requires you to specify a number of hard-coded component version numbers as shown.
 This